daranzolin/OLDdaranzolin.github.io/_posts/2017-03-05-oreilley_authors.markdown

 ```

 The news keeps getting better!
 You don't even have to be an expert in *writing* to publish a book!
-Only 40% of these authors have
+Only 40% of these authors claim
 writing as an expertise.

 ### Conclusion